nhoening/StoSim/doc/reference.rst

     wait this long before making any check, defaults to 0
 :check-every:
     then check every x seconds if the server is done, defaults to 10
+:shared-home:
+    set to 1 if all hosts work on a shared home directory with the same path.
+Then, Nicessa will only contact one host (host0) and respond faster.